benshimonz/V1/README.md

 - LRM1 may appear below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
 - Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch

-For each assignment to the entity on its left (←), this aggregation will limit the number of assignments to the entity on its right (→) - to those (→) with the minimal / maximal number of assignments to _et_.
+For each assignment to the entity on its left (←), this aggregation will limit the number of assignments to the entity on its right (→) - to those (→) with the smallest / largest number of assignments to _et_.

 - Suppose the pattern is "5 → with max D" but there are only 3 →'s with >0 assignments to D - Only these 3 will be included.
 - Suppose the pattern is "5 → with max D" but there are 10 →'s with identical max number of assignments to D - all 10 will be included.